-There are three core subject-based courses that ensure every student has a broad based understanding of business from both an economic and a social perspective:
+There are five core subject-based courses that ensure every student has a broad based understanding of business from both an economic and a social perspective:

 In addition, students take specialized courses that fit with their particular research interests and career ambitions.
 For example:

 - If you want to work in an management department you might take specialized courses in micro- and macro-organizational behavior and then a course related to your specific dissertation area such as distributed innovation processes;

 - If you want to work in a marketing department you might take specialized courses in consumer behavior, brand management and then a course related to your specific dissertation area such as e-marketing;